Q: Why the “SOMArts Curatorial Residency” program?

-Q: What can I gain through the Commons Curatorial Residency?
+Q: What can I gain through the SOMArts Curatorial Residency?

-Q: Who is eligible to apply for The Commons Curatorial Residency?
+Q: Who is eligible to apply for the SOMArts Curatorial Residency?

 501c3 non-profit and fiscally sponsored organizations with operating budgets greater than $100,000 are not eligible to apply.
 Projects may not be part of the primary programming of an established 501c3 organization with an operating budget greater than $100,000.

-Applicants that have received a Commons Curatorial Residency within the previous two years are not eligible to apply again as lead applicants.
+The lead applicant will be the primary contact for SOMArts.
+Applicants that have received a SOMArts Curatorial Residency within the previous two years are not eligible to apply again as lead applicants.
 Past recipients may participate as collaborators for a different project.

 Q: How do I apply?